ImageMagick v6 Examples --

 For very large images the "-thumbnail" resize operator goes further and first scales the image down to 5 times the final thumbnail size first, before doing the actual resize operation.
 This speeds up the thumbnail generation further.

-However for thumbnailing JPEG images, a even better method of limiting the initial image size can be used, by just not reading the whole image into memory in the first place.
+However for thumbnailing JPEG images, an even better method of limiting the initial image size can be used, by just not reading the whole image into memory in the first place.

-The "-size" setting (as shown in the above example) is a special hint to the JPEG image library to reduce the amount data that is read in from VERY BIG JPEG images.
+The "-define jpeg:size=" setting (as shown in the above example) is a special hint to the JPEG image library to reduce the amount data that is read in from VERY BIG JPEG images.
 See Reading JPEG Files.
-Caution is however needed if you are also using this setting for other purposes, such as canvas creation.

-From IM version 6.2.6-2, a new image input option was added, which lets you resize the input image immediately after it is read in.
+From IM version 6.2.6-2, a new Read Image Modifier was added, which lets you resize the input image immediately after it is read in.
 This option will work with ANY image format, not just JPEG image.
-It is however no substitute for using a "-size" with JPEG images.
+It is however no substitute for using a "-define jpeg:size=" setting for JPEG images.

 As such the recommended way of resizing ANY input image format is now...